 U.S. federal law prohibits the use of whole plant Cannabis sativa or its derivatives for any purpose.
 CBD derived from the hemp plant (< 0.3% THC) is legal under federal law to consume.

-No. Marijuana remains a Schedule I drug under federal law, and federal law regulating marijuana supersedes state law.
-Because of the discrepancy between state and federal laws, people may still be arrested and charged with possession in states where marijuana for medical use is legal.
+Many states allow THC use for medical purposes.
+Federal law regulating marijuana supersedes state laws.
+Because of this, people may still be arrested and charged with possession in states where marijuana for medical use is legal.

-Studies report that marijuana has possible benefit for several conditions.
+Studies report that medical cannabis has possible benefit for several conditions.
 State laws vary in which conditions qualify people for treatment with medical marijuana.
 If you're considering marijuana for medical use, check your state's regulations.

-Depending on which state you live in, you may qualify for treatment with medical marijuana if you meet certain requirements and have a qualifying condition, such as:
+Depending on the state, you may qualify for treatment with medical marijuana if you meet certain requirements and have a qualifying condition, such as: